tinne26/ggfnt-fonts/README.md

 - Saxophonists frequently acknowledge my jazzy vibes.
 - Catalyzer hijack verified, equip low oxygen bombs.
 - Objectively speaking, frozen marshmallows are darn exquisite.
+- Hendrix's jam —if unequivocably squawky— was hypnotizing.
 - Josephine, buddy, the squeezy wolfkin are exclusively mine!

 They are a tad long, but at least some of them have nice and understandable stories.
 A few more variations:
 - Wanted zombie geeks aquire explosive jellyfish. *(shorter but less funny imo)*
 - Saxophonists disqualify overembellished spacewalking jazz. *(only five words, but convoluted)*
+- Hendrix's jam was hypnotizing, unequivocably funky.

 Sadly, I don't know the authors of "amazingly few discotheques provide jukeboxes", "sphinx of black quartz, judge my vow" and other cool pangrams; I'd love to give them credit otherwise!